CS 396: Principles of Languages

 Office and email: Engineering (Bldg 69), Rm 259, Eck.Doerry@nau.edu

 Although you should try hard to make it to scheduled office hours, I am also available at other times by appointment.
 To schedule, see me before or after class or send email.
 Aside from scheduling meetings, email is appropriate for short questions; longer discussions should be handled in person.
 If my office door is open or cracked outside of office hours, feel free to knock - I may be available (but no guarantees).
-I enjoy talking to and helping students, so if you are having problems please find some way to let me know as soon as you can.
+Talking to and helping students is what makes my job fun, so if you are having problems please find some way to come see me as soon as you can.

 Course Stucture and Evaluation Methods